Learning Self-Growth Maps for Fast and Accurate Imbalanced Streaming Data Clustering: Related Work

-Imbalanced clustering, where the number of samples varies in different clusters, has emerged from many real data mining applications \cite{Imbalancedfirst}.
-Using prototypes is one of the effective approaches to tackle this issue (e.g., in \cite{k-means1}, \cite{k-means2}, \cite{liang}).
-Each cluster can be represented by multiple prototype points, reducing uniform effect \cite{uni} between subclusters.
-However, the above methods typically use a pre-defined number of prototypes.
-The issue with this strategy is that if the given number of prototypes is too small, the uniform effect may still occur between minority and majority clusters.
-Conversely, if the number of prototypes is too large, prototype points may also reside in overlapping regions between clusters, and noise and outliers could be treated as subclusters.
-Furthermore, if the number of prototypes is less than the number of clusters, the clustering result will never be correct.
-Hence, various methods have sought adaptive improvements in the pre-defined number of prototype points.
+Imbalanced data clustering, where the scale varies for different clusters, has attracted much more attention in real data mining applications \cite{Imbalancedfirst}.
+In addition to the density-based clustering methods introduced in Section~\ref{section1}, which naturally has a certain ability to handle imbalanced clusters, using many prototypes to capture the micro distributions is also considered one of the most effective ways to specifically avoid missing small clusters.
+Such a principle has been commonly adopted by the works \cite{liang,k-means1,zhang2025adaptive,Shenghong-2024,zhang2024towards}.
+The undersampling strategy is also one of the solutions for imbalanced clustering, but it often faces the difficulties of gradient explosion and insufficient learning experience of positive data objects.
+Recently, \cite{Huang2024PreferenceSampling} proposes an informative undersampling and boundary expansion strategy to deal with it.
+However, they typically use a pre-defined number of prototypes, which makes the clustering performance highly sensitive to different datasets with various distributions.
+Hence, their recent variants propose to adaptively generate prototypes for distribution description.

-SMCL \cite{lu2019self} achieves this by gradually adding seed points until a seed point is driven by a competitive punishment mechanism.
-The introduced competitive punishment mechanism effectively prevents the issue of dead units.
-In the case of using $k$-means as the clustering algorithm during learning, if no seed point is driven, a new seed point will be reintroduced.
-However, this approach lacks effectiveness in distinguishing small clusters from noise points.
-To address this, LDPI \cite{Tong_Wang_Liu} designs an initial subcluster generation scheme, improving the clustering method of DPC by automatically identifying noise points and initial subcluster centers.
-According to the nearest-neighbor principle, the remaining points are classified as subcluster centers to generate subclusters.
-MCNS \cite{Li_Zhou_Zeng_Chan_2023} introduces a measure based on the reconstruction rate to select the appropriate number of clusters, enhancing convergence speed while ensuring accuracy.
-All of these methods seek the optimal solution through iterations, resulting in time complexity exceeding quadratic levels.
+A method called SMCL \cite{lu2019self} achieves incremental prototype learning by gradually adding seed points driven by a competitive learning mechanism to prevent the issue of dead units \cite{RPCCL}.
+However, this approach lacks robustness to noise and is extremely computationally expensive due to the recursive seed points generation and merging.
+To address this, LDPI \cite{Tong_Wang_Liu} designs an initial subcluster generation scheme, improving the clustering method of DPC \cite{DPC} by automatically identifying noise points and initial subcluster centers.
+According to the nearest-neighbor principle, the remaining objects are classified as subcluster centers to represent local micro distributions.
+MCNS \cite{Li_Zhou_Zeng_Chan_2023} further introduces a measure based on the reconstruction rate to select the appropriate number of clusters, enhancing convergence speed while ensuring accuracy.
+However, all the above-mentioned methods seek the optimal solution through iterative searching on $n$-scale prototypes, resulting in quadratic-level time complexity.